ashoknaikdj/Library-Managment-System/README.md

-Here is a sample README.md file you can use to upload your project to GitHub:

 Library Management System

 This is a simple Library Management System designed for Mangala Jyothi Vidyasamsthe and J H Patel Institute of Management and Technology Davanagere.
 The system allows administrators to manage books, student details, and track the issuance and return of books.
 It is built using HTML, CSS, PHP, and MySQL.

 Features